Lassie

 dog insurance price

-Having a dog is something that many people find incredibly fun, entertaining and cosy at the same time.
-At the same time, being a dog owner means that you have to take on a lot of responsibility, not least when it comes to your dog's health and well-being.
+Owning a dog is incredibly fun, entertaining, and cosy.
+But it also comes with a lot of responsibility, especially when it comes to your dog's health and well-being.

 Your dog's teeth

-So what can cause these tooth fractures?
-Sure, dogs like to bite and chew on most things, but surely it must take quite a lot for the tooth to be outright broken or damaged?
+So what causes these fractures?
+Dogs love to chew, but surely it takes a lot for a tooth to actually break or get damaged?

-In fact, dogs' teeth are actually quite sensitive.
-All it takes is one bite or chew on a hard object or object to cause a fracture.
-Dogs can also fracture their teeth if they chew on a very hard chewing bone, rocks or sticks.
+Actually, dogs' teeth are quite sensitive.
+A single bite or chew on a hard object can cause a fracture.
+Dogs can also fracture their teeth by chewing on very hard bones, rocks, or sticks.

-If you suspect that your dog has suffered a tooth fracture, a good first step is to compare the appearance of the tooth with the corresponding tooth on the other side.
-You can also contact digital vet, which you as a Lassie customer always have unlimited calls to.
+If you suspect a tooth fracture, a good first step is to compare the damaged tooth to the corresponding one on the other side.
+As a Lassie customer, you also have unlimited access to our digital vet service.

 Level Up Your Pet Care Game: Get Our FREE App Now!